-Senior students are offered the opportunity to study a course at either Macquarie University or The University of Sydney.
+Senior students are offered the opportunity to study a course at either Macquarie University or the University of Sydney.
 Students spend time either after school or in their holidays participating in the exciting programs.
-The universities give the students credit towards a later degree.
+The universities give students credit towards a later degree.

 This is offered to students through a number of programs.
-In Years 7 and Year 8 the emphasis is on general literacy skills; in Year 9 and Year 10 students reduce an elective and work instead in a small group to receive assistance with general assignments; In Year 11 they receive support through the Fundamentals of English course and in Year 12 Senior Study Skills, is tailored to suit individual needs.
+In Years 7 and 8 the emphasis is on general literacy skills; in Years 9 and 10 students reduce an elective and work instead in a small group to receive assistance with general assignments; in Year 11 they receive support through the Fundamentals of English Course and Year 12 Senior Study Skills is tailored to suit individual needs.

 The promotion of independent learning, good study practices, and availability of expert help with homework are important elements of academic pastoral care at Loreto Normanhurst.
 All students have access to independent homework help through a dedicated team of teachers who are available most mornings and afternoons to work with individual students.

-This assistance may take the form of organizational assistance, proof reading an assignment, assistance in identifying appropriate sources, or in the management of several tasks over a longer time period.
+This assistance may take the form of organisational assistance, proof reading an assignment, assistance in identifying appropriate sources, or in the management of several tasks over a longer time period.